salimandre/face-recognition-in-one-minute/README.md

 **step 2**: take a new snapshot (frame) in real-time as unlabelled img

-**step 4**: compute bounding boxes using Viola-Jones algorithms to detect faces in every imgs
+**step 3**: compute bounding boxes using Viola-Jones algorithms to detect faces in every imgs

+**step 4**: preprocess faces: extract green channel, cropping, resizing

 **step 5**: extract features for each face using PcaNet